masyukun/redis_healthcheck/README.md

 # redis_healthcheck
 Redis Enterprise Healthcheck Tool with plugin framework.
 This project is intended to be a Swiss Army Knife style tool for quickly diagnosing common problems in Redis Enterprise clusters.

-## Installation

-Assuming you have Python 3 installed, you can install everything using the `pip` command either directly from the source <span style="color:red">or from the public PyPi repo (TBD)</span>.

-### Setting up your Python environment
+# Setting up your Python environment

 First, set up your environment for this project, so that it's separate from your main `python3` environment.